near/nft-bid-market/quick-reference.md

 ```
 He sets the price of 10000 yoctoNEAR for each token.

-Seller can withdraw any extra storage deposits (will return 0.07 in this case)
+The seller can withdraw any extra storage deposits (will return 0.07 in this case)
 ```bash
 near call $MARKET_CONTRACT_ID storage_withdraw --accountId $CONTRACT_PARENT --depositYocto 1
 ```